mvysny/vaadin-on-kotlin/README.md

 Lots of projects actually do not use all capabilities of JavaEE, just a subset of JavaEE features: mostly the database access of course, the Async, the REST webservices, and that's it.

-This project is an attempt to simplify such projects:
+This project is an (oppiniated) attempt to simplify such projects:

 * Allow them to run in a pure servlet environment (such as Jetty, Tomcat)
 * Remove complex stuff such as injections, SLSBs, SFSBs